Copycat Chipotle Steak (aka Tri-Tip Roast) is a must-try if you love flavorful Mexican-inspired food from one of your local Chipotle Mexican Grills!

 Chipotles are smoked, dried jalapeño peppers that turn red in the process.
 The technique of smoke-drying jalapeños dates back to early food preservation practices used in Mesoamerica, even prior to the Aztecs.
 The name Chipotle comes from the Nahuatl word chīlpoctli, which means smoked chili.

-Substitutions
+Substitutions and Variations

 - Want less heat?
 This Copycat Chipotle Steak recipe has a good kick of heat.
 For a milder version, use less of the can of chipotles in the adobo sauce.
-Or, you can marinate for a shorter time.
+Or you can marinate for a shorter time.
 (I marinated my steak overnight since I love spice.)
 Also, you can wipe off excess marinade before grilling.

 - Want more heat?
 Add some cayenne pepper, chiles, or crushed red pepper flakes to the seasoning and marinade.